MattDodsonEnglish/English-Learning-Wiki/Miscellaneous/Garrypotter.md

-# Russians, Don't Call the Wizard Garry Potter!
+# Russians, Don't Call that Wizard Garry Potter!

 It sounds absolutely ridiculous, because "Gary" is also a name.
 So when you say Gary Potter, it sounds like you're talking about some other "off-brand" wizard.